CONNECTIONS – WHAT’S HAPPENING!

 Soldotna Office – Our organized gym time meets at the Kenai Recreation Center every Tuesday from 12-2pm.
 All ages are welcome, this activity is free and please remember to wear non-skid sole shoes.
 If you have any questions you can call our office at 714-8880.

-We are very excited to have Rebecca Weaver, Assistant Professor from the Kenai Peninsula College, at the Soldotna office every Thursday from 12:00pm to 2:00pm to tutor students and parents in math, physics, chemistry, and science for free!
+We are very excited to have Rebecca Weaver, Assistant Professor from the Kenai Peninsula College, at the Soldotna office every Thursday, starting September 24th, from 12:00 p.m. to 2:00 p.m. to tutor students and parents in math, physics, chemistry and science for free!
 If you are a parent or a student that needs help in any of these areas, please call us at 714-8880 to make an appointment.

 Kenai Watershed Forum:

 The Connections Homeschool program has partnered with the Kenai Watershed Forum to provide some exciting opportunities for our students this year.
 Your student can participate in lessons revolving around the healthy aquatic habitats on the peninsula.
 Students will have hands-on experiences with dissecting fish, collecting water samples, and much more.
+Please make plans to attend our Meet & Greet event on October 1st from 3:00-4:00 at the Watershed Forum office to learn more about the programs.
 Below is a schedule for the events planned for the 2019-2020 school year.

 - February 6th Elementary event (1-3pm)